anya2041/anya2041.github.io/_posts/2025-06-11-are-we-all morally-evil.md

 This post is not just a summary of Singer’s ideas, but a personal attempt to sit with the discomfort they provoke.
 Because once you’ve read his argument, it’s difficult to unhear it.

+---

+## Who Is Peter Singer?

+Peter Singer is an Australian moral philosopher, best known for his work in practical ethics.
+Rooted in utilitarianism, his views emphasize minimizing suffering and maximizing well-being—not just for humans, but for all sentient beings.

+In *Famine, Affluence, and Morality*, Singer applies this framework to global poverty and hunger.
+His conclusion?
+If we can prevent suffering without sacrificing something of comparable moral worth, we are morally obligated to do so.

+---